-How to apply heat shrink material to RC airplanes.
+How to apply monokote heat shrink material to RC airplanes.
 A complete listing of the tools required to achieve a first class finish.

 Monokote is a heat shrink film for model planes, manufactured in many colors and finishes by Top Flite .
 Visit there site for more information and a look at all that is available,

 The preparation of the surface, prior to covering, is vital to a good final finish.
-Monokote or any other covering material, will not hide imperfections.
+Any covering material, will not hide imperfections.
 In fact it will magnify them!

 Take a look at the structure and ensure that you have ample areas to iron down the covering at all the spots.
 Look at hatches especially and add flat areas, if required.
 A 1/4" (6.3mm) wide strip is usually a minimum.